-The history of restaurants is rich and varied, tracing its roots back to ancient civilizations.
-In ancient Rome and China, communal eating establishments served travelers and locals alike.
+The history of restaurants is rich and varied, tracing its roots back to ancient civilisations.
+In ancient Rome and China, communal eating establishments served travellers and locals alike.
 The modern concept of dining out began in 18th century France, with the emergence of public eateries catering to the general public.

 Over time, dining out became a symbol of social status and cultural expression.
 As global travel increased, cuisines from different parts of the world influenced restaurant menus, leading to the diverse dining experiences we enjoy today.
 Understanding this evolution helps us appreciate the cultural and societal changes influencing how and where we eat.